University Catalog

 FREN 4314.
 IMPROVING FRENCH GRAMMAR AND WRITING.
 3 Hours.

 A detailed study of French grammar with practice in composition requiring original themes, essays, and research papers.
 An overview of the history of the French language and the influences of other languages and cultures on its evolution.
 Recommended for senior French majors.
-Prerequisite: FREN 3304 or equivalent with a grade of C or better.
+Prerequisite: FREN 2314 with a grade of C or better.

 FREN 4316.
 GLOBAL FRENCH CUISINES.
 3 Hours.